Hjorthmedh/RGCmorphology/ms/intro.md

-To find the best feature set we searched the entire set of possible features (2^15^-1 = 32767 possible feature combinations; results sumamrised in Table 6).
-A classifier with five features predicted the correct RGC type with an accuracy of 83% (Table 6; N=5).
+To find the best feature set we searched the entire set of possible features (2^15^-1 = 32767 possible feature combinations; results summarised in Table 5).
+A classifier with five features predicted the correct RGC type withan accuracy of 83% (row 5 of Table 5).
 This is lower than **near-perfect** [@Sumbul2014-vm], but around three and a half times above chance level which is around 24%.
 We discuss the differences between our approach and Sümbül’s in the *Limits* section